MiDataInt/midataint.github.io/_docs/project-structure.md

 an Electron app that helps users connect to HPC servers via SSH and to install and run both Stage 1 Pipelines and Stage 2 Apps, all from a convenient desktop program.
-The Desktop is usually the best way to run the MDI locally or remotely.
+The Desktop is usually the best way access MDI tools, whether locally or remotely.

 These are the repositories for the MDI installation and management utilities: